Potential re-accession of the United Kingdom to the European Union: History

 A referendum on the United Kingdom's membership of the European Union took place in 2016, following the European Union Referendum Act being approved by parliament the previous year.
 Most political parties, including Labour and the Liberal Democrats, supported remaining in the European Union while the governing Conservative Party remained neutral, with the prime minister, David Cameron, supporting the UK remaining in the European Union.
 A majority of voters supported the UK leaving the European Union, with 51.9% voting in favour of leaving and 48.1% in favour of remaining.
 Cameron resigned, and was succeeded by Theresa May and, later, Boris Johnson, both of whom negotiated the terms of the UK's departure.
 The UK's departure from the European Union led to two early general elections in 2017 and 2019, and dominated British politics until 31 January 2020, when the country's membership of the European Union ended.

 In September 2023, thousands of people participated in a march in London campaigning for the United Kingdom to rejoin the EU.
 Also in September 2023, France and Germany proposed a restructuring of the membership of the EU to allow the UK to rejoin as an associate member, rather than a full member.
 Associate membership would include membership of the European single market but not the EU customs union, in exchange for participation in the European Court of Justice and making contributions to the EU budget.
 The president of the European Commission, Ursula von der Leyen, expressed her support for the UK eventually rejoining the EU.
-In September 2023 Keir Starmer, leader of the Labour Party and the now-Prime Minister of the UK, ruled out the possibility of the UK rejoining the EU under a Starmer-led Labour government.
+In September 2023 Keir Starmer, former leader of the Labour Party and former Prime Minister of the UK, ruled out the possibility of the UK rejoining the EU under a Starmer-led Labour government.
+Current PM, Andy Burnham, while campaigning for and winning 2026 Makerfield by-election and Labour leadership election stated in interview to ITV, that while "in the long term there is a case for that", he rather wants to focus on domestic issues during his premiership.